-The Asian Studies Program offers courses in anthropology, art history, classical studies, economics, film, gender studies, historical studies, human rights, literature, music, philosophy, political studies, religion, and theater.
-In consultation with a member of the program faculty, students select a regional and disciplinary focus in order to create a coherent program of study.
-Although the program focuses on China, Japan, and South Asia, students can investigate bordering regions such as Central Asia, Southeast Asia, the Himalayas, Korean peninsula, and Pacific Islands.
+The Asian Studies Program draws from courses in literature, history, politics, music, art history and visual culture, anthropology, religion, and economics.
+With program faculty, students select a regional and disciplinary focus to create a coherent program of study.
+Although the program focuses on China, Japan, and South and Southeast Asia, students can investigate other regions.
 Intellectual emphasis is placed on comparative perspectives, both within Asia and with other regions.